habitio/envoxy/README.md

 This installs:

 - The `envoxy` framework (as a dependency)
-- A pre-built `envoxyd` binary (uWSGI with embedded Python 3.12.12)
+- A pre-built `envoxyd` binary (uWSGI with dynamic Python 3.12 linking)
 - All shared libraries bundled for portability

 **Note:** `envoxyd` is Linux-only.
 For development on macOS/Windows, use the framework with your own WSGI server.